Have You Suffered a Medical Misdiagnosis?

 • Torn ligaments

 Misdiagnosed medical emergencies

 Medical emergencies are precisely that: an emergency.
 A correct diagnosis must be quickly obtained.
-This ensures medical staff are able to start the right form of treatment straightaway.
+This ensures medical staff is able to start the right form of treatment straight away.
 Only with this timely action does a patient stand a chance of making a recovery, whether in full or in part.